PrestaShop/open-source/content/project-organization/quality-council/processes/issue-management.md

 If the issue is reproduced: the bug follows the normal course: go to the next step.

 If the issue is not reproduced: **It’s a regression!** Test all the latest patch versions of the current minor version (e.g. 1760, 1761, 1762...) to find out in which version the issue has been introduced.
 If motivated, look for the PR in question.
 Then the issue follows the normal course: go to the next step.
-In addition, it has to be posted on #qa-core channel (PS Slack) and #dev-core (Public Slack).
+In addition, it has to be posted on #dev-core (Public Slack).
 The Project must then be labeled by selecting the **label corresponding to the version in which the regression was detected.**

 {{% notice note %}}
 The regression of the last minor or major stable version must be placed in the [patch backlog](https://github.com/PrestaShop/PrestaShop/projects/20) kanban, in the first column.